-Pieces of Memory: Trauma, Fragments, and Flashbacks
+Pieces of Memory: PTSD Trauma and Flashbacks

+PTSD trauma and flashbacks are serious issues nationwide, and not only for veterans.
 I sometimes have people ask me, “Hey, Meghan, how did you come up with that weird trauma response in Recall?
 Can people really lose parts of their memory but not others?”

 Uhhhh…YES.
 They definitely can.
 Sometimes the brain even fills in missing information with things that may or may not be true, but that’s another article in itself.
 I’ve explored traumatic response in-depth through my characters, notably in Ash Park, Shadow’s Keep, and The Flood.